NSS-Data-Analytics-Cohort-11/scooters/README.md

 * Trip lengths are capped at 24 hours
 Are the scooter companies in compliance with the second and third part of this rule?
 3. The goal of Metro Nashville is to have each scooter used a minimum of 3 times per day.
 Based on the data, what is the average number of trips per scooter per day?
 Make sure to consider the days that a scooter was available.
 How does this vary by company?
-4. What is the highest count of scooters being used at the same time?
-When did it occur?
+4. Metro would like to know how many scooters are needed, and something that could help with this is knowing peak demand.
+Estimate the highest count of scooters being used at the same time.
+When were the hightest volume times?
 Does this vary by zip code or other geographic region?
-4. SUMDs can provide alternative transportation and provide "last mile" access to public transit.
+5. **Stretch Goal:** SUMDs can provide alternative transportation and provide "last mile" access to public transit.
 How often are trips starting near public transit hubs?
 You can download a dataset of bus stop locations from https://data.nashville.gov/Transportation/WeGo-Transit-Bus-Stops/vfe9-k7vc/about_data.

 Deliverables:
 At the conclusion of this project, your group should deliver a presentation which addresses the following points:
 * Are scooter companies in compliance with the required data cleaning?
 * What are typical usage patterns for scooters in terms of time, location, and trip duration?
-* Does it appear that scooters are used as "last mile" transportation from public transit hubs to work or school?
 * What are your recommendations for total number of scooters for the city overall and density of scooters by zip code?
+* **Stretch Goal:** Does it appear that scooters are used as "last mile" transportation from public transit hubs to work or school?